onap/demo/vnfs/vCPE/kea-sdnc-notify-mod/README.md

 Kea module utilizing hooks api to notify SDNC of macaddr, yiaddr, dhcp-msg-name via HTTP POST request.

-# ONAP installation of vDHCP will intall and configure on the vDHCP VM
+# ONAP installation of vDHCP will install and configure on the vDHCP VM
 #
 # for local development/testing follow these steps.
 #